yangzhou6666/ASRProphet/models/wav2vec2_asr/run_hubert.md

 "TLV"

 ```
-for model in "hubert"
+for model in "hubert" "wav2vec-base"
 do
   for seed in 1 2 3
   do
-    for num_sample in 100 200 300 400
+    for num_sample in 50 75 500
     do
-      for accent in "TLV"
+      for accent in "YBAA" "ZHAA" "ASI"
       do
         echo $accent seed $seed
         CUDA_VISIBLE_DEVICES=6 python3 -u error_model_sampling_asrevolve.py \